 The distinction between network operations and security operations (NOC and SOC) has blurred quite a bit over the years.
 The two disciplines are essential—they deal with the security of an organization’s information assets, after all.
-But in practice, many organizations treat the two areas interchangeably or as two different departments.
+However, in practice, many organizations treat the two areas interchangeably or as separate departments.

 This has created a lot of confusion about the actual responsibilities and required skill sets of network and security operations workers.